williazo/mvGPS/README.md

 ### Bias Reduction

 Finally, we want to check that these weights are properly reducing the bias when we estimate the exposure treatment effect.
-To do this we will use the function `mvGPS.fit()`.

 ``` r
 dt <- data.frame(Y, D)